Democratie-Monitor/raad-van-state/README.md

 - Provides reasoning for the categorization
 - Saves the scraped and analyzed data to CSV files

-Certainly!
-Here's an updated version of the README.md file with additional information on the categories and the data being scraped: markdown

-Copy
-# Raad van State Scraper and Analyzer

-This repository contains a web scraper and analyzer for the Dutch Raad van State (Council of State) advices.

-## Features

-- Scrapes advices from the Raad van State website for a specified year
-- Analyzes the scraped advices and categorizes them based on standard dictum formulations, see categories below
-- Provides reasoning for the categorization
-- Saves the scraped and analyzed data to CSV files

 ## Categories

 The analyzer categorizes the advices into the following categories based on standard dictum formulations: